andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-23-How-to-Read-an-Analog-Clock.md

 categories: ['how to']
 ---

-Hello, this is the first in my series of simplistic "how to" articles.
+Hello, this is the first post in my series of simplistic "how to" articles.
 These are not all going to be related to technology.
-In fact the first one is on how to read a clock!
+In fact the first one is How to Read a Clock!

+### How to Read an Analogue Clock